Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 5

-Add broth and pumpkin puree to reach a soft, wet consistency.
+Add broth and pumpkin puree to reach a smooth, wet consistency.

 6

-Cool completely, then add fish oil and supplements per serving.
+Cool completely.
+Add fish oil and supplements per serving.

 Recipe 10: Chicken and Egg Protein-Rich Wet Food